Ben Summerskill: Politics

 Summerskill was a Labour councillor for the Westbourne ward of Westminster City Council from 1994 to 1998.

 During his time at Stonewall, Summerskill frequently attracted controversy over the organisation's decision not to support equal marriage.
-In a departure from many others in the LGBT rights movement, Summerskill also voiced his opposition to same-sex marriage while serving as Stonewall's chief executive.
+In a departure from many others in the LGBTQ+ rights movement, Summerskill also voiced his opposition to same-sex marriage while serving as Stonewall's chief executive.
 Speaking at the 2010 Liberal Democrat conference, Summerskill suggested "lots" of gay people didn't want same-sex marriage to be legal.
 The event was attended by Lynne Featherstone, the minister for equality; Evan Harris, president of Liberal Democrat LGBT group DELGA; and Liberal Democrat MP Steve Gilbert, all of whom questioned Summerskill's comments.
-A poll commissioned by LGBT outlet PinkNews found 98% in support of marriage equality.
+A poll commissioned by LGBTQ+ outlet PinkNews found 98% in support of marriage equality.

 Following a backlash that saw a number of calls for Summerskill's resignation, Stonewall confirmed it would support equal marriage in October 2010.

 Speaking to The Observer in March 2014, he controversially criticised the Liberal Democrats as having only supported equal marriage in order to draw "clear blue water" between their coalition partners, the Conservatives, despite Stonewall having not been in favour of equal marriage when the issue was introduced into the Coalition-led Parliament.
 Peter Tatchell was particularly critical: "Stonewall does great work but the gay campaign for marriage equality faced an uphill struggle, which was made worse by Stonewall constantly undermining our efforts.
 Some of the arguments Ben and Stonewall put forward at the time [2010] were quoted by homophobes to justify their opposition to same-sex marriage and this was hugely damaging.
 I am not a supporter of the Liberal Democrats, but on the issue of same-sex marriage the party took an early position, while Stonewall did all it could to sabotage that position."